AresMUSH/aresmush/plugins/custom/help/en/goals.md

 summary: Setting goals.
 ---
 # Goals
 This command lets you record your character's goals.
 Goals are only visible to yourself and staff, and may be changed at any time.
-These will be important.
+These will be nice.

 `goals` - Show you own goals.
 `goals/set <goals>` - Sets your goals.